mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 This should be below everything else on the screen -- in fact, if you look at the image at the beginning of this guide, it's actually going into the bottom-half region of the screen, reaching the row of images.

-As it's under everything else, I'll put its implementation at the top of the theme file, even before the collections' PathView.
+As it's under everything else, I'll put its implementation at the top of the theme file, even before the collection PathView.
 I'll anchor the top and left edges of the image to the top right corner of the screen.
 To make it go slightly into the bottom half, I'll anchor the bottom edge to the vertical center of the screen, then add a small amount of **negative margin** to the bottom (a positive margin *reduces* the size of the element, while a negative one *increases* it).

 ```qml
 Image {